BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_fiefdoms.md

 **WARGEAR**

-- Armour
+- [Armour]
 - Broadsword

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Fearless
+- [Fearless]

 - **Broadsword** `ACTIVE`

-Two handed sword, and if they roll a natural 6 in the Duel roll, this model does not suffer the usual -1 penalty.
+Two handed [sword][Sword], and if they roll a natural 6 in the Duel roll, this model does not suffer the usual -1 penalty.

 - ***Chief of Lamedon** `PASSIVE`

-Clansmen of Lamedon within 6" of Angbor gain the Fearless special rule.
+Clansmen of Lamedon within 6" of Angbor gain the [Fearless] special rule.

 </div>

 ---
 <div class="unitCard" markdown>

 ### DUINHIR [60 POINTS]